Some Advice On Choices Of Eartips For Que

 Regardless of an eartip’s physical attributes, achieving a good, stable seal with the ear canal is the foundation for all sonic performance.
 A poor seal leads to bass leakage, resulting in a thin, weak sound, and makes all other tonal tendencies irrelevant.
 Therefore, when choosing eartips, ensuring they provide a stable and comfortable seal for you is the first priority before considering sound signature.
 My testing also used sizes that ensured a proper seal, so please pay attention to this when choosing your own.

-Fit: Material is on the hard side, length is moderate.
-With the right size, they fit securely but may not be ideal for extended wear.
+Fit: Relatively stiff, medium length.
+With the correct size, they provide a secure fit but may not be ideal for extended use.

 AZLA SednaEarfit Xelastec:

-Sound: Significantly improves instrumental resolution, adds more linearity and clarity to edges/contours.
-Mid-high frequency instruments are brighter and more vivid.
-However, vocal presentation becomes noticeably wider, sounding less natural.
-These tips are likely suited for instrumental music lovers.
+Sound: Significantly improves instrument clarity and definition, adding more line and edge to sounds.
+Mid-high frequency instruments become more brilliant and clear.
+However, vocal projection widens noticeably, which can sound less natural.
+These tips are likely best for instrumental music enthusiasts.

-Fit: Made of liquid silicone rubber, material is firm and elastic with high surface friction.
-Insertion meets some resistance, but seal is excellent.
-Wide flange provides strong support.
+Fit: Made from liquid silicone, they are firm and elastic with high surface friction.
+Insertion can feel resistant, but they offer excellent seal, wide flanges, and strong support.

 Final Short Type E: